Jman420/menrva/hosts/android/README.md

 ## Contributing
 See [CONTRIBUTING](../../docs/CONTRIBUTING.md) document for details on building and contributing to the Menrva Projects.

+See [BuildInstructions](docs/BuildInstructions.md) document for details on building the Android Host Implementation Project.

+See [AndroidDebugging](docs/AndroidDebugging.md) document for details on debugging the Android Host Implementation Builds.

 ## Installation Methods

 ### Scripted Installation